peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 ![](https://images-na.ssl-images-amazon.com/images/I/81BSkDF4ZlL._AC_SL1500_.jpg)

 It is, as the name suggests, extreme, packing in a variety of luxurious and convenient extras (a frickin' screwdriver with interchangeable heads for one), and it's also one of the highest performing Z490 boards we've tested.

 But it only really makes sense if you're buying a K-series Core i9 and genuinely intend to overclock the nuts off it.
 The Maximus XII will allow you to get the highest clock speed out of your 10900K and won't turn it into a pile of molten slag while you're at it.

 The MSI Z490 Godlike is actually the fastest Z490 outright at stock speeds, but I'd rather have the ROG board in my camp if I'm going down the OC route.
+This is one of the cheap motherboards for gaming In 2021.

 Obviously, it's only for the very highest of high-end PC builds; however, the $750 price tag means you could actually build a respectable full gaming PC for the price of this single motherboard.